loighic/loighic.github.io/_pages/macro/pt3a/fiscal_1.md

 1. Businesses would see that consumer spending was falling, and they would reduce investment expenditures and lay off workers.

-2. This increase in unemployment and decline in business spending would further decrease consumer spending.
+2. This increase in unemployment would further decrease consumer spending.

 3. This further decline in consumer spending would motivate businesses to further reduce investment expenditures and lay off more workers.

-4. This further increase in unemployment and decrease in business spending would further decrease consumer spending.
+4. This further increase in unemployment would further decrease consumer spending.

-5. And so the cycle keeps continuing . . .
+5. Return to (3), and so the cycle keeps continuing.

 One trigger can cause a cycle that drives the economy into a recession or, worse, a depression.
 This generally happens while the economy's potential to employ most workers and produce a large number of goods and services remains unchanged.

-During the Great Depression, for instance, the physical capacity of the economy to supply goods did not much change.
-No flood or earthquake or other natural disaster ruined factories in 1929 or 1930.
+During the Great Depression and the Great Recession, for instance, the physical capacity of the economy to supply goods did not much change.
+No flood or earthquake or other natural disaster ruined factories.
 No outbreak of disease decimated the ranks of workers.
 No key input price, like the price of oil, soared on world markets.
-The U.S. economy in 1933 had just about the same factories, workers, and technology as it had had four years earlier in 1929---and yet the economy had shrunk dramatically.
+The U.S. economy maintained the same factories, workers, and technology, and yet in both cases, GDP shrunk and unemployment soared.

 ##### Low aggregate demand

 The graph in figure 1 represents a recession in the AD-AS model.
-Aggregate demand is declining, and the point where AD1 and SRAS1 intersect is well below potential GDP (i.e., long-run aggregate supply).
-Thus, among other effects, unemployment is high.
+Aggregate demand has fallen, and the point where AD<sub>2</sub> and SRAS<sub>1</sub> now intersect (E<sub>2</sub>) is well below potential GDP (i.e., long-run aggregate supply).
+Thus, unemployment is high.
 The question then, is how can aggregate demand be increased so that GDP increases and level of unemployment returns to full employment?

 <div class="container">